-SAT Form No. 6: Pre-Referral Classroom Teacher Responsibilities Checklist Before suggesting that a child needs a referral to the Student Assistance Team, the classroom teacher should take the following steps.
-1. I have observed the behavior/skill in question and have notes/records of my observations.
+SAT F m No. 6: Pre-Referral Classroom Teacher Responsibilities Checklist uggesting that a child needs a referral to the Student Assistance Team, the classr hould take the following steps. oom I have observed the behavior/skill in question and have notes/records of my observations.
 (These may be in the form of logs, notes, checklists, student work records, or any other convenient format.)
-2. I have assembled samples of this student's work relevant to the behavior/skill in question, including work samples done by a typical student in my class.
-3. I have had at least one informal conversation with a colleague at my school, to brainstorm ideas that might help solve the problem.
-4. I have had regular contact with the student's parent(s) in regard to the skill/behavior in question.
-5. I have asked the parent(s) basic questions about vision, hearing, sleep habits, and diet to ensure that none of these is the cause of the problem.
+I have assembled samples of this student's work relevant to the behavior/skill in question, including work samples done by a typical student in my class.
+I have had at least one informal conversation with a colleague at my school, to brainstorm ideas that might help solve the problem.
+I have had regular contact with the student's parent(s) in regard to the skill/behavior question. in 5.
+I have asked the parent(s) basic questions about vision, hearing, sleep habits, and d to ensure that none of these is the cause of the problem.
 (If there is a doubt, the child should see their pediatrician before considering a referral.)
 6. I have suggested to the parents some simple things that they can try at home to alleviate this problem.
 (Parents may or may not follow through; however, the suggestions have been made.
-These might include supervising homework, simple behavior management strategies, talking to the child about the importance of following classroom rules, etc.) 7.
-If appropriate, I have asked another teacher, the school counselor, the school resource teacher, or the principal to do an informal observation of the child in a situation likely to demonstrate the problem in question.
-8. I can articulate several pre-referral interventions that I have specifically tried with this student to alleviate the need for referral.
+These might include supervising homework, simple behavior management strategies, talking to the child about the importance of followir classroom rules, etc.) ıg If appropriate, I have asked another teacher, the school counselor, the school resour teacher, or the principal to do an informal observation of the child in a situation likely demonstrate the problem in question.
+3. I can articulate several pre-referral interventions that I have specifically tried with this student to alleviate the need for referral.
 I have documented these interventions, and have applied them consistently for a reasonable period of time before referring this child to the team.
 9. When possible, I have spoken to a teacher who taught this child last year to see if a similar problem existed, and to gain ideas on what has worked in the past.
 10. I have read the information in the child's permanent folder to see if there is anything relevant to the situation contained there.

 SAT Form No. 7: Pre-Referral for SAT - Student Summary by Classroom Teacher This form should be completed prior to the initial SAT meeting.
-Grade Student Teacher Date of this Form What accommodations are being provided in your class for this student?
+Student Grade Teacher Date of this Form What accommodations are being provided in your class for this student?
 Please describe each one specifically and in detail.
 Are these accommodations working?
 Which ones seem most/least helpful?
 Are there any behavior concerns?
 If so, please describe.
 What: Where: When: Why (if available): Please describe the environment where you observe the issue - include time of day, number of students present, class format, etc.) What additional areas of concern do you have regarding this student?
 Additional notes, anecdotal comments, observations or copies of student work:

+SAT Form No. 8: Teacher Request for Assistance Form

-Pate Form Completed
+Date Form Completed

 Student Grade DOB

-eacher
+Teacher

-Based on your observations, evaluate the student by checking problems frequently observed.
-Be su you have observed these behaviors: • •
+Based on your observations, evaluate the student in by checking problems frequently observed.
+Be sure you have observed these behaviors: -

-istening Comprehension
+Listening Comprehension

-Difficulty understanding spoken language Difficul ty following verbal directions
+Difficulty understanding spoken language Difficulty fo lowing verbal directions

 Oral Expression

-Difficulty expressing thoughts and ideas Limited speaking vocabulary
+Difficulty expressing thoughts and ideas Limited spe eaking vocabulary

 Reading

-Difficulty with letter/word recognition Word g juessing
+Difficulty with letter/word recognition Word gues -

-Slow, constant sounding out words ty with comprehension I, critical)
+Slow, constant sounding out words Difficulty w (factual, cri vith comprehension itical)

-Vritten Expression - Difficulty with
+Written Expression - Difficulty with

-spelling writing speed
+spelling writing spe ed

-completing written work punctu ation
+completing written work punctuation n

-writing a sentence zing sentences and ideas eaningful paragraphs
+writing a sentence • • sentences and ideas ingful paragraphs